appcanary/appcanary.rb/README.md

     - bundle exec rake appcanary:update_monitor
 ```

-Don't forget to add the `APPCANARY_API_TOKEN` environment variable in your
+Don't forget to add the `APPCANARY_API_KEY` environment variable in your
 project settings in the CircleCI web app.
-You can find your API token in
+You can find your API key in
 your [Appcanary settings](https://appcanary.com/settings).

 Commit and push your changes, and CircleCI should do the right thing.